saypop/courier-kata/README.md

 _Running the application_

-After you have followed the setup instructions, launch the application:
+After you have followed the setup instructions, launch the REPL:

 `$ irb`